My First Real Radiology Job- Do I Want Partnership?

 Is there a tiered partnership?

 Some partnerships have separate buy-ins for the professional portion of the practice and the technical ownership of the practice.
 Others may give you only a small percentage of ownership compared to a “full partner”.
 You may become a partner one day.
-But, partnership may not be what you thought it would be.
+But, the partnership may not be what you thought it would be.
 Some practices are more equal than others!!!
 It is very important to get all the facts correct prior to starting that partnership track.

 Should Student Loans Affect The Decision To Be On A Partnership Track?